elysiajs/documentation/docs/essential/plugin.md

 ::: tip
 You shall not worry about the performance difference between a functional callback and creating an instance.

-Elysia can create 10k instances in a matter of milliseconds, the new Elysia instance even has better type inference performance than functional callback.
+Elysia can create 10k instances in a matter of milliseconds, the new Elysia instance has even better type inference performance than the functional callback.
 :::

 ## Plugin Deduplication